JannieI/canvas-workstation-V3/src/docs/roadmap.md

     - Include code blocks - like Vscode style!!!
     - Round buttons at bottom of presentation to navigate
     - store alignVertically, alignHorisontally on W -> after the text in bullet is changed, it will automatically align V or H
+    - load file with Browse button (consider [src] used in img HTML tag)

     - Slicer:
     - Consider Slicer per User on the Dashboard